CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

   policyDefinitions, // optional - seeding or avoidance policies to be used when placing participants qualifyingPositions, // optional - number of positions in draw structure to be filled by qualifiers finishingPositionNaming, // optional - map of { [finishingPositionRange]: { name: 'customName', abbreviation: 'A' } }
-};
+  enforcePolicyLimits, // optional - defaults to true - constrains seedsCount to policyDefinition limits };

 const { drawDefinition } = tournamentEngine.generateDrawDefinition(